awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 The iSCSI standard is an Internet Protocol \(IP\)–based storage networking standard for initiating and managing connections between IP\-based storage devices and clients\.
 The following list defines some of the terms that are used to describe the iSCSI connection and the components involved\.

 **iSCSI initiator **
 The client component of an iSCSI network\.
 The initiator sends requests to the iSCSI target\.
 Initiators can be implemented in software or hardware\.
-AWS Storage Gateway only supports software initiators\.
+Storage Gateway only supports software initiators\.

 **iSCSI target**
 The server component of the iSCSI network that receives and responds to requests from initiators\.
 Each of your volumes is exposed as an iSCSI target\.
 Connect only one iSCSI initiator to each iSCSI target\.

 **Microsoft iSCSI initiator**
 The software program on Microsoft Windows computers that enables you to connect a client computer \(that is, the computer running the application whose data you want to write to the gateway\) to an external iSCSI\-based array \(that is, the gateway\)\.
 The connection is made using the host computer's Ethernet network adapter card\.
-The Microsoft iSCSI initiator is already installed on Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista\.
-On these operating systems, you don't need to install the initiator\.
+The Microsoft iSCSI initiator has been validated with Storage Gateway on Windows 8\.1, Windows 10, Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019\.
+The initiator is built into these operating systems\.

 **Red Hat iSCSI initiator**
-The iscsi\-initiator\-utils Resource Package Manager \(RPM\) package provides you with an iSCSI initiator implemented in software for Red Hat Linux\.
+The `iscsi-initiator-utils` Resource Package Manager \(RPM\) package provides you with an iSCSI initiator implemented in software for Red Hat Linux\.
 The package includes a server daemon for the iSCSI protocol\.

 Each type of gateway can connect to iSCSI devices, and you can customize those connections, as described following\.